 This is likely not something that you will associate with saving energy, but it can be a step towards naturally insulating your house from heat and cold.
 If you are in a place that gets especially hot in the summer and cold in the winter, you may consider planting deciduous trees.
 In the summer, they shade your house and driveway.
 In winter, they drop their leaves and allow the sun to warm your home.
 Evergreen trees can be planted as well to protect the house from strong cold northerly winds.

 Energy costs are rising, and it is beneficial for your home to be modernized and efficient.
+You can also save your money on telephone bills by knowing how to get a land line with low billing cost.
 These simple steps can be taken immediately so that your family can begin living more comfortably.
 Utilizing these methods can also help you save money by keeping your home cool in the summer and warm in the winter.